和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 Was Nagayasu really dishonest and an insurgent?
 Was someone jealous of the Okubos’ power and wealth and trapped them when Nagayasu passed away?

-According to one theory, Nagayasu’s contract with the government, although it was of a common nature, had allowed him to gather far more money and power than Ieyasu expected, as he managed the gold and silver mines in Sado and elsewhere.
+According to some, Nagayasu’s contract with the government, although it was of a common nature, had enabled him to gather far more money and power than Ieyasu had expected, as he managed the gold and silver mines in Sado and elsewhere.
 Ieyasu had been watching him with caution.

-By this time, Ieyasu had established hegemony over all other warlords, and Sengoku Period seemed to have passed.
-For him, however, his struggle for power was not over.
-His former master’s family, the Toyotomis, still existed.
+Today, we think that by this time, Ieyasu had established hegemony over all other warlords, and the turbulent Sengoku Period had passed.
+For him, however, his power was not solid enough.
+His former master’s family, the Toyotomis, still existed, for one, and was supported by some faithful former courtier warlords.
 Nagayasu had made connections with many influential warlords through the government projects and marriages of his family members.
 Also he had hoarded pure gold; if not intending to buy guns, what for?
-It was natural that the new ruler suspected an insurgency.
+It may be natural that the new ruler suspected an insurgency.

 In addition, Nagayasu loved a very lavish lifestyle.
 He had dozens of mistresses, and took hundreds of entourages when embarked on the ship to Sado as a magistrate.